TimL20/icinga2api_py/README.md

 Simple access to the Icinga2 API on top of Python [requests](https://github.com/requests/requests).

 ## What you can do with it
-- Connect to the API with
+- Connect to an Icinga2 instance via API
 - Create objects
-- Query objects, cached and with auto-(re)load
+- Query objects: cached, with load on demand and auto-reload
-- Modify and delete objects of all types, also multiple objects at once
+- Modify and delete objects, also multiple objects at once
 - Actions (acknowledge, ...), also for multiple objects at once
-- If you don't use the OOP interface, then you should be able to do everything except streams
+- Everything except streams is somehow possible

 ## Notice, that ...
 - ... knowledge of the Icinga2 API is recommended